upmaru/memovee-tama/tmdb-movie-browsing/querying.md

           // Use standard _source fields
         ],
         "limit": 10,
-        // Be sure to break down the user's request into keywords and phrases that can be used for text based vector search "query": "[the text query]"
+        // CRITICAL: Break down the user's request into keywords and phrases for text search
-      },
+        // ONLY include movie titles if the user explicitly mentioned them - DO NOT add your own examples "query": "[the text query - descriptive concepts, include user-mentioned titles only]" },
       // use the `next` property to be able to sort or filter the results from the text based search "next": "sort-or-filter-results",